Erosion Control With Native Plants

 Water erosion is controlled by covering the drainage area with swells and berms to slow the water down.
 Plants that can tolerate up to 24 hours of submersion are planted in the settling areas of the water management system.

-Both of these methods of erosion control rely on keeping the soil covered all year.
+These erosion control methods rely on keeping the soil covered all year.
 However, erosion control is not just for farmers and ranchers.
 Erosion is a problem at construction sites or anywhere soil is left bare.
 Home gardeners have erosion problems due to leaving a garden site uncovered.
-They may fight erosion due to poor water control caused by construction on the slope above them or in a subdivision that has poorly planned drainage.
+They may fight erosion due to poor water control caused by construction on the slope above them or in a subdivision with poorly planned drainage.
+With their deep root systems, erosion control plants are particularly effective in preventing soil loss on steep slopes and maintaining soil health and biodiversity.

 Picking Plants

 Erosion control works best when 6-10 different species of grasses, forbs, legumes, and shrubby species are planted.
 Avoid monocultures.
 Each plant plays a part in slowing wind and water erosion.
-Plants with deep taproots act as anchors for plants with shallower roots.
+Plant roots are crucial for stabilizing soil, as plants with deep taproots act as anchors for those with shallower roots.
 Dense root systems hold soil in by gripping it and slowing water down on the land to allow more of it to soak in.
 Legumes add nitrogen to the soil so other plants can grow.
-Shrubs and trees have deeper root systems that bring up water and nutrients from deep underground and share them with other plants.
+Shrubs and trees have deeper root systems that bring water and nutrients underground and share them with other plants.
 Each plant plays a part in a comprehensive erosion control program.

-Native plants also require little to no supplimental water once established, are relatively free of pests or diseases, and need little supplemental fertilizer.
+Native plants also require little to no supplemental water once established, are relatively free of pests or diseases, and need little supplemental fertilizer.
 They host native insects, birds, and animals to increase biodiversity in the area.
+Additionally, many native plants are drought tolerant, making them ideal for erosion control in challenging landscaping scenarios like steep hills or rock gardens.

 Examples Of Native Plants For Erosion Control